00004707/Unreal/source/Editor/Actor Actions/Camera Actor.rst

 .. figure:: Camera_Actor/images/01.webp

-Placed camera submenu in ``View`` menu located in viewport, lists all cameras in current level and switches to pilot mode upon activation.
+Placed camera submenu in :guilabel:`View` menu located in viewport, lists all cameras in current level and switches to pilot mode upon activation.

 .. note::